rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

 ## Introduction

-Software tends to constantly change, including both specification and implementation.
-Keeping an extensible and maintainable codebase is then crucial in order to deal with these changes quickly and easily.
-Ruby on Rails comes with lots of good techniques and patterns out of the box that facilitate this.
-Nevertheless, some of these are commonly misused or overused and as consequence they end up affecting negatively the quality of our code.
+Software is constantly evolving, both in specification and implementation.
+Keeping an extensible and maintainable codebase is therefore crucial in order to deal with these changes quickly and easily.
+Ruby on Rails comes with a lot of good techniques and patterns out of the box that facilitate this.
+Nevertheless, some of these are commonly misused or overused and consequently they end up negatively affecting the quality of our code.

-In this article I will mention some of these techniques and their caveats, and patterns that can help you level up your Rails so that you don't fall into these situations.
+In this article I will discuss some of these techniques and their caveats, and patterns that can help you level up your Rails so that you don't fall into these situations.
 I will also provide code examples and cases where each pattern may be useful.

 But first, let’s review some fundamental concepts we will focus on in this article.